dlukes/rbo/README.md

 Conceptually, the `p` parameter of both functions represents the probability that a person doing a manual comparison of the ranked lists would stop (i.e. decide she has seen enough in order to hazard a conclusion) at each transition to a lower rank.
+In other words, it "models the user's *persistence*" (Webber et. al, p.
+17).
 Formally, it's the parameter of the geometric progression which weights the contribution of overlaps at different depths.

 The code is primarily optimized for correctness, not speed.
 Build your own